arbanhossain/js-experiments/tabbed/readme.md

 ### Known Issues
 - temperature shows **null**
+- - This has to do with my algorithm for calling the YAHOO! weather api.
+Wait 1 hour at most after you see that null°C
 - image gets squished if the browser window is resized(or downsized?) under a certain amount
+- - this is because the project isn't fully responsive.
+I need to set some media queries
-- some parts of the page overlaps
+- some parts of the page overlaps(rarely happens and has to do with responsiveness(?is that the word?) of the page)

 I don't know if I'll get time to revisit this and fix these issues.
 But I'll try.